hewison-chris/agora-cl-docs/website/docs/contribute/contribution-guidelines.md

 go version go1.16 darwin/amd64
 ```

-### Building and testing Prysm with Go
+### Building and testing Agora-cl with Go

-The Prysm project is a large monorepo containing all sorts of tools and services that implement the Ethereum protocol.
+The Agora-cl project is a large monorepo containing all sorts of tools and services that implement the Ethereum protocol.
 We use Go for everything we do in development, helping everyone have reproducible builds.
 If you want to build the whole project, you can run the following command:

 ```text
 $ go build -v ./...